tung/ruggrogue/book/pathfinding.md

 There's another oddity about this heuristic function that, unlike the quirk above, is also reflected in the real path cost.
 Diagonal steps have an extra cost compared to cardinal moves in all of this pathfinding code, but steps in all eight directions cost a single turn during actual gameplay; why the discrepancy?
-Using Euclidean distance for pathfinding like this leads to paths that look more like how a human would choose.
+Using Euclidean distance for pathfinding like this leads to paths that look more like what a human would choose.
 Using the exact distance calculations used by the gameplay instead leads to many intermediate frontier tiles with equal priority values, and the tie-breaking involved often leads to technically correct shortest paths that look ugly or bizarre.

 The big `while` loop in the `a_star` function performs the main part of the A\* search algorithm: pop a tile from the frontier, terminate if it's the destination and add surrounding tiles to the frontier based on path cost priority.